transportkollektiv/digitransit-setup/src/glossary.rst

     The Docker container in which the :term:`OpenTripPlanner` routing graph lives.
 This container can be swapped out for an updated version whenever the need arises.

   ParkenDD / ParkAPI

     OpenSource project to collect and scape parking lot occupancy data and bring them into an `unified json format <https://github.com/offenesdresden/ParkAPI/>`_.
-Data can be integrated using `dynamic parking lots <stadtnavi-extensions.html#dynamic-parking-lots-routing-and-map-layer>`_.
+Data can be integrated using :ref:`stadtnavi extension dynamic parking lots<stadtnavi-extensions/dynamic-parking-lots>`.
     `Website <https://parkendd.de>`_, `Github <https://github.com/offenesdresden/ParkAPI/>`_, `Map <https://parkendd.de/map.html>`_

+    See also: :ref:`Datasources ParkenDD ParkAPI <datasources/parkapi>`

   pelias
     King of Iolcus in Greek mythology.
 Also, a `geocoder <https://en.wikipedia.org/wiki/Geocoding>`_: